sreekanthpaatil/sreekanthpaatil/README.md

 - :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- ❤️ I enjoy learn & explore programming and sharing knowledge. <br/>
+- 🖥️ Most used line of code `console.log("Hello World!")`. <br/>
+- 🤔 I’m looking for people who can help me with Outstanding Programming ideas and executions. <br/>
+- 👯 I’m looking to collaborate on contribute to `Open Source project`. <br/>

 ---